AllanRamsay/TAGGING/readme.txt

 ('PUQ', 0.01), ('DT0', 0.01), ('CRD', 0.01)].
 In other words, if
 you've got a determiner and then something and then a noun, there's a 53% chance that the thing in the middle is an adjective, a 29% chance that it's a noun, and so on.
-What of the thing in the middle had been "love"?
+What if the thing in the middle had been "love"?
 The distribution of tags for "love" is [('NN', 0.75), ('VV', 0.25)].
 Multiply each suggestion made by the context by the intrinsic probabilities for the word, highest is the best choice.
-This is infuriatingly simple butnit works *really* well for English.
+This is infuriatingly simple but it works *really* well for English.

 COMBINEDTAGGER: take a set of taggers and combine their results on the basis of which one is most confident for each word.
 This can help if